sandro/ephemeral_response/README.markdown

       end
     end

+    $ rake spec

+The responses are cached in yaml files within spec/fixtures/ephemeral\_response.

+I'd recommend git ignoring this directory to ensure your tests always hit the remote service at least once and to prevent credentials (like API keys) from being stored in your repo.

 ### Configuration

-You can change the fixture directory which defaults to "spec/fixtures/ephemeral_response"
+You can change the fixture directory which defaults to "spec/fixtures/ephemeral\_response"

-    EphemeralResponse::Configuration.fixture_directory = "test/fixtures/ephemeral_response"
+    EphemeralResponse::Configuration.fixture_directory = "test/fixtures/ephemeral\_response"

 You can change the elapsed time for when a fixture will expire; defaults to 24 hours

     EphemeralResponse::Configuration.expiration = 86400 # 24 hours in seconds

-You can also pass a block when setting expiration which gets instance_eval'd giving you access to the awesome helper method `one_day`
+You can also pass a block when setting expiration which gets instance\_eval'd giving you access to the awesome helper method `one\_day`

     EphemeralResponse::Configuration.expiration do
       one_day * 30 # 60 * 60 * 24 * 30